serverless/blog/posts/2017-03-07-static-site-post-scheduler.md

 All that said, there are some *missing features* when it comes to running your site or blog via a static site generator.

 Lacking the ability to **schedule posts** to publish at a specific time is a pain.
-Publishing content to our [static site](https://github.com/serverless/site) & [blog](https://github.com/serverless/blog/) has been a manual process.
+Publishing content to our [static site](https://github.com/serverless/site) & [blog](https://github.com/serverless/blog/) have been a manual process.

-We had to be psychically at our keyboard & use our meat sticks to click the "merge" button in github for a specific post branch to merge it into `master`.
+We had to physically be at our keyboards & use our meat sticks to click the "merge" button in github.

+How antiquated...

 So I thought to myself: